mrocklin/blog/_posts/work/2014-05-01-Introducing-CyToolz.md

 Conclusion
 ----------

-The `toolz` functions are simple, fast, and a great way to compose clear and performant code.
+The toolz functions are simple, fast, and a great way to compose clear and performant code.
 Check out [the docs](http://toolz.readthedocs.org/) and find a function that you didn't know you needed, or a function that you needed, wrote, but didn't benchmark quite as heavily as we did.

-If you're already a savvy `toolz` user and want Cython speed then you'll be happy to know that the cytoolz library is a drop in replacement.
+If you're already a savvy toolz user and want Cython speed then you'll be happy to know that the cytoolz library is a drop in replacement for toolz.

     $ pip install cytoolz